AntoineOrsoni/pyats-check-os/README.md

 * Adding the support for devices with 2 RSP.
 * Adding a check to verify the commands `boot system bootflash:/...` are pushed, and in the right order.
 * If the VRF doesn't exist on the device before and after, the test is Passed.

+## v1.6

+* Documentation update
+    * `./documentation/README*` has been updated,
+    * Adding `./documentation/USECASE.md` to describe the use case,
+    * Added the supported python release for pyATS.

 # Using the scripts
 ## Pre-checks